madebits/madebits.github.io/blog/2018/2018-04-24-Gksu-Is-Dead-Long-Live-Pkexec.md

 $@
 ```

-It can be used as follows:
+The script can be used as follows:

 ```
 ./gksu.sh leafpad /etc/fstab